50 Best Wedding Locations In NYC To Get Married

 Right behind Bryant Park is the New York Public Library.
 This location has incredible architecture and scenery, making it the perfect backdrop for elegant NYC wedding photos.
 It’s just stepping away from Bryant Park, so you can easily capture romantic park wedding photos and upscale portraits in front of the facade.

 50. Marriage Bureau at City Hall

 Last but certainly not least is the Marriage Bureau at City Hall.
 More than ever, micro weddings and elopements are gaining more and more popularity.

 Thankfully, New York City Hall has gorgeous architecture and scenery, making it the perfect backdrop for wedding photography.
 You can also walk just a few blocks to one of three parks surrounding the area for more romantic wedding photos outdoors.

 Whether you’re getting married in New York City or eloping from out of town, choosing the best wedding photo locations can be tough.
-With so many amazing places to choose from, it’s hard to know where to even start!
+With so many amazing places to choose from, it’s hard to know where to start!

 Now that you’ve learned about all the best NYC wedding photo locations, I am happy to share with you what it’s like to work with my team for your engagement and wedding photography needs.
-As a trusted NYC-based professional photographer, I will work with you to make sure your vision becomes a reality.
+As a trusted NYC-based professional photographer, I will work with you to make your vision a reality.
 Contact me today to book your stunning NYC photography session.